signet4grn/SIGNET/README.md

 ## System Requirement

 SIGNET runs on a **UNIX bash shell**.
 Check your shell with `echo $SHELL` to make sure that you are running on UNIX bash shell.
-SIGNET uses the [**Slurm Workload Manager**](https://slurm.schedmd.com/overview.html) for high performance computing (HPC) clusters in its stage of constructing the gquiene regulatory network in parallel.
+SIGNET uses the [**Slurm Workload Manager**](https://slurm.schedmd.com/overview.html) for high performance computing (HPC) clusters in its stage of constructing the gene regulatory network in parallel.

 ## Quick Installation of SIGNET